wso2/kubernetes-is/advanced/is-pattern-2/README.md

-# Helm Chart for a clustered deployment of WSO2 Identity Server
+# Helm Chart for a clustered deployment of WSO2 Identity Server with Analytics support

-Resources for building a Helm chart for a clustered deployment of WSO2 Identity Server.
+Resources for building a Helm chart for a clustered deployment of WSO2 Identity Server with Analytics Support.

 For advanced details on the deployment pattern, please refer the official [documentation](https://is.docs.wso2.com/en/latest/setup/deployment-guide/#deployment-patterns).